cselab/Mirheo/docs/source/user/user.rst

 Domain
 ======

-The domain is defined by the :xml:`domain` node with one attribute :xml:`size` taking 3 numbers as domain sizes along the three axes.
+The domain is defined by the domain node with one attribute size taking 3 numbers as domain sizes along the three axes.
 The domain will be split in equal chunks between the MPI ranks.
 The largest chunk size that a single MPI rank can have depends on the total number of particles, handlers and hardware, and is typically about :math:`120^3 - 200^3`.